wormhole-foundation/wormhole/node/pkg/governor/README.md

 ### Live Migration

 When the Governor restarts and loads its data from the key-value store, it marks which transfers and/or messages are in the old format and saves them in the new format right away.
+It also deletes the records using the old format.
 This minimizes the time needed to support the two different versions.